 For severe cases, amputation of a limb, finger, or toe could be necessary to save your life.
-People who must have part of an arm or leg amputated due to gangrene may be fitted with a prosthesis, or artificial limb, to replace the missing body part.
+People who need part of an arm or leg amputated due to gangrene may be fitted with a prosthesis, or artificial limb, to replace the missing body part.

 Gangrene can sometimes be treated without serious complications, especially if it is caught early.
 However, it can lead to amputation in some serious cases, particularly if it’s not treated quickly.